osstech-jp/ldapcon2015/paper.md

 We followed basically plain data structure but we implemented some improvements to data structure for perfomance.
 In back-wt, making `Reverse DN` that reversed DN per RDN when adding entry.
-Then adding the `Reverse DN` as key into WiredTiger database table.
+Then adding the `Reverse DN` as key into WiredTiger B-Tree table.
 At this point, entries are sorted by 'Reverse DN', So we can rapid search with sub scope using wiredtiger's range search.

 ![Making Reverse DN](figure/reverse_dn.eps)